In this 7-minute read:

 Once your covered loan period is over and your funds have been spent, the last (and most crucial) step is to apply for loan forgiveness.
-All communication for your PPP loan forgiveness will go through your lender.
+All communication for your PPP loan forgiveness will go through your lender (UNLESS you meet the terms for the new SBA PPP Direct Forgiveness Portal discussed above).
 Follow these steps to submit your application:

 - Ask your lender for the correct forgiveness application.
 There are several applications depending on your type business, so your lender will make sure you use the right one.

 - Fill out your application and gather all documentation that you need to verify how you spent your funds.
 (NOTE: most PPP lenders now use automated/online systems to complete loan and forgiveness applications.
 Be sure to follow their guidance.)